An optional course in a program, selected from transferable courses toward meeting the total credit requirements of the credential. See Elective.

 A portion of time in a course devoted to small group projects and discussions.

-A word describing a college course which is normally accepted for credit towards a degree.
+A word describing a college course that is normally accepted for credit toward a degree.

 University Transfer Course